 Then, using a browser plugin like GAuth for Chrome or Authenticator for Firefox, add a new entry, paste in your secret key and then copy the six digit code that’s generated.
 Go back into Amazon and paste the six-digit code in the box where you are asked to verify.

-All done, you’ve now got a back up method of receiving the 2SV in the event you can’t access your desk phone or you change your mobile number.
+All done, you’ve now got a back up method of receiving the 2SV in the event you can’t access your desk phone or you change your mobile number and your Amazon account access is protected.